CesarChaparro1974/Financial_Analysis_Project/README.md

 Identifying Problems or Questions to Address Profitability Issues:
 • Are certain markets or platforms less profitable?
 If so, why?
-• Is there a declining trend in any key categories or segments? #### Market Shifts:
+• Is there a declining trend in any key categories or segments?<br>
+# Market Shifts:
 • Are there shifts in revenue from one platform to another (e.g., from Brick & Mortar to E- Commerce)?
 • Are there emerging markets or declining markets based on the data? #### Cost Eﬀiciency: